 If a driver is arrested for drunk driving, the Minnesota Implied Consent Law dictates the procedure police must follow in order to request a blood alcohol concentration test from the drunk driver.
 Minnesota DWI law requires drivers to submit to breath, blood or urine tests to determine their blood alcohol concentration.
 Refusing to take a blood alcohol test is a crime.

 Minnesota DWI Law

 Minnesota DWI law states that a refusal occurs when a Police officer has probable cause to believe a driver is driving, operating or in physical control of a motor vehicle while under the influence of alcohol.
-This may differ from state to state, so be sure to refer to a local law firm for advice, such as a DWI lawyer in Austin if you are based in Texas.
+This may differ from state to state, so be sure to refer to a local law firm for advice.

 Moving on, most DWI encounters begin when a police officer stops the vehicle of a suspected drunk driver.
 The officer then begins their investigation and determines there is some reason to believe the stopped driver is intoxicated.
 The officer will arrest the driver for a violation of MN DUI law and transport the drunk driver to the police department or testing facility.
 The officer will read the Minnesota Implied Consent Advisory to the suspected drunk driver.
 The Minnesota Implied Consent Advisory informs the driver of their obligation to submit to a blood alcohol test, that refusal is a crime and that prior to making a decision about testing they have a right to contact an attorney.

 At this point, the arrested drunk driver has the obligation to provide a sample of their blood, breath or urine.
 The driver, either through their conduct or inaction can be cited for a Minnesota DUI offense of Refusal to submit to testing if they fail to submit to testing.